jadeatucker/dotfiles/README.md

     ln -s ~/.bashrc ~/bin/dotfiles/bashrc

+You may need to load bashrc in your bash_profile.
+Add the following to your .bash_rc file:

+    source ~/.bashrc

 ---
-Symlink other dotfiles as needed:
+Symlink other dotfiles as needed.

 Vim: